 Where to stay

 Like any large city, there are a lot of lodging options.
-You can stay at major hotel chains like Sheraton, Hilton and Marriott in downtown or you can find a room or a whole house with Airbnb.
+You can stay at major hotel chains like Sheraton, Hilton, and Marriott downtown or find a room or a whole house with Airbnb and VRBO.

-If your main goal is to explore downtown and surrounding area, my advice is to book a place in downtown.
-This way you can avoid traffic headaches and walk to most attractions.
+If your main goal is to explore downtown and the surrounding area, I advise booking a place downtown.
+This way, you can avoid traffic headaches and walk to most attractions.
 If you plan ahead, you can find good deals right in the middle of the action.

 Fun in Downtown

-Downtown Seattle is a hodge-podge of old and new, trendy and laid back.
-The best way to enjoy this medley of sights and sounds is to just start walking.
-If are new to Seattle, try to join a walking tour or a food tasting tour.
+Downtown Seattle is a hodgepodge of old and new, trendy and laid back.
+The best way to enjoy this medley of sights and sounds is just to start walking.
+If you are new to Seattle, try to join a walking or food-tasting tour.

-During my recent visit, I went with “Show Me Seattle” Tours on their Pike Place tasting tour.
+I went with “Show Me Seattle” Tours on their Pike Place tasting tour during my recent visit.
 The tour was just what I needed to get introduced to this iconic Seattle place.
-This market started in 1907 and it is still the most popular destination for locals and visitors alike.
+This market started in 1907 and is still the most popular destination for locals and visitors alike.
 Read more about Pike Place tasting tour here.

-You can walk down a long set of stairs from this bustling market to reach Seattle’s waterfront, with many more restaurants, piers, parks and rides.
-The waterfront is also where many of the water taxis, ferries and cruise boats operate.
-Seattle is famous for its water transportation system and many island destinations.
+You can walk down a long set of stairs from this bustling market to reach Seattle’s waterfront, with many more restaurants, piers, parks, and rides.
+The waterfront is also where many of the water taxis, ferries, and cruise boats operate.
+Seattle is renowned for its water transportation system and many island destinations.